apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

     }
 ```

-Caveat:  The inner object is not actually decoded until you
+Caveat:  The `unpackingAny` initializer doesn't actually decode the inner
-call the `unpackingAny` initializer.
+object until you call it.
 In particular, it is possible for the outer object to decode
 successfully even when the inner object is malformed.

 You can also, of course, have `repeated` Any fields or
 use them in other more complex structures.

-When coded to JSON format, the Any field is written
+When you encode the Any field to JSON format, SwiftProtobuf writes it
 in a verbose form that expands the JSON encoding of the
 contained object.
 This makes the result easier to read and easier to interoperate